Snow, skiing, food and drink: A trip report of spending Christmas at the 10th Mountain Hut.

 Shivering most of the night, naseau, vomitting and feeling tired is not how I normally enjoy spending my Christmas nights. 😉

-Luckily I was (relatively) fine the next morning.
-The Former Wife again commented on how I recover quickly.
+Luckily I was (relatively) fine the next morning. a past partner again commented on how I recover quickly.
 The truth is that I am just too stupid to know I am supposed to be tired. 😉

 We took the jeep track out and seems the art of skiing with a pulk was a little bit easier.